AdobeDocs/campaign-web.en/help/v8/preview-test/test-deliveries.md

 ### Test profiles {#test-profiles}

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_simulate_test_mode"
+>title="Target of the proof"
+>abstract="You can upload a second file as 'target of the proof', if you wish to test your delivery before sending to the main target."

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_simulate_test_upload"
+>title="Upload profiles"
+>abstract="You can upload a second file with additional profiles if you like to test your delivery with a different set from the set you have used for the main target."

 1. Browse to the edit content screen of your email or SMS delivery, then click the **[!UICONTROL Simulate content]** button.